nhsconnect/FHIR-NRLS-API/pages/overview/overview_principles.md

 of historical Pointers for medico-legal use cases.
 To that end the deletion of a Pointer should be avoided.
 Though the NRL does provide a delete function as in some circumstances deletion of a Pointer may be unavoidable.
 More information is provided in [Pointer maintenance page](pointer_maintenance.html).

+### Caching ###

+It is important that consumers of NRL pointers are able to view and make clinical decisions based on the most update to date information available.
+For this reason NRL recommends that pointers and referenced content returned from search and read requests should not be cached.